AliceO2Group/analysis-framework/docs/troubleshooting/README.md

 Alien Token Check failed - Please get an alien token before running with https CCDB endpoint, or alice-ccdb.cern.ch!
 ```

-- Create an Alien token by executing the `alien-token-init` command inside the O2Physics environment.
+- Create the AliEn token by executing the `alien.py` command inside the O2Physics environment.
-- Verify that the connection can be established by executing `alien.py`.
-You should be greeted with `Welcome to the ALICE GRID`.
-Exit with `exit`.
+- You should be greeted with `Welcome to the ALICE GRID`.
+- Exit with `exit`.